Karen Aslanyan

 Karen Aslanyan (born 22 July 1995) is an Armenian Greco-Roman wrestler.
 He won a bronze medal at the European Wrestling Championships in 2018, 2019 and 2020.
 He also represented Armenia at the 2019 European Games held in Minsk, Belarus where he lost his bronze medal match against Mate Nemeš in the 67 kg event.

-He competed in the 67 kg event at the 2020 Summer Olympics in Tokyo, Japan.
+Aslanyan competed in the 67 kg event at the 2020 Summer Olympics in Tokyo, Japan.

 Career

-In 2015, he represented Armenia at the Military World Games in Mungyeong, South Korea where he won one of the bronze medals in the 66 kg event.
+In 2015, Aslanyan represented Armenia at the Military World Games in Mungyeong, South Korea where he won one of the bronze medals in the 66 kg event.

-He won one of the bronze medals in the 67 kg event at the 2020 European Wrestling Championships held in Rome, Italy.
+Aslanyan won one of the bronze medals in the 67 kg event at the 2020 European Wrestling Championships held in Rome, Italy.